 Almost every company offers IT positions in their businesses.
 This is particularly true for the companies of large size, which work also beyond the national borders and are already consolidated.

 If you are an experienced IT professional, you can look for this opportunity.
 Freelancers currently have more opportunities than in the past years.
 Japan, like the rest of the world, likes the flexibility that freelancers can offer and is starting to introduce more job offers like this.

 Check out other related articles from BFF Tokyo:

 Salaries for IT jobs in Japan

-However, giving a complete description of how much an IT worker in Japan earns is quite difficult because earnings change according to different things.
+Giving a complete description of how much an IT worker in Japan earns is quite difficult because earnings change according to different things.
 First of all, the most important factor is the company that you work for.
-Another important, but not essential, factor is your degree level.
+Another important (but not necessarily essential) factor is your degree level.
 If you have a bachelor’s or a master’s degree it could be easier for you to gain higher incomes.
 Your knowledge about programming languages and the years of experience influence your final income too.
 Finally, the earnings of the IT sector depends on the company you are applying to, on the type of industry, and on the type of work you do.
 For instance, a software developer will earn more than an IT technician.

 Where to find IT jobs in Japan

 So where do you find IT jobs in Japan?
 What companies hire foreigners?